DataWanderers/template-R-package/README.md

 ### data & data-raw

 In case your package ships one or more built-in datasets, they should be put in **data**.
-The scripts to create them, if any, can be but in **data-raw**.
+The scripts to create them, if any, can be put in **data-raw**.

 ### .github